rubocop/rspec-style-guide/README.md

     describe Article do
       let(:article) { FactoryGirl.create(:article) }

-      # Currently, "subject" is the same as "Article.new"
+      # Currently, 'subject' is the same as 'Article.new'
-      it "is an instance of Article" do subject.should be_an Article
+      it 'is an instance of Article' do subject.should be_an Article
         subject.should_not be_persisted
       end